Kochen-Specker Contextuality: Advanced topics and methods

-It is interesting, at this point, to comment on the relation between Bell nonlocality, contextuality, and imperfect compatibility.
-It is true, as \citet{Barrett:2004SHPB} claim, that the original KS contextuality and Bell nonlocality are logically independent concepts.
-However, in the probablistic framework for contextuality, developed precisely after the whole ``nullification'' debate, Bell nonlocality can be seen as an special case of contextuality: we have a notion of contexts, compatible/joint measurements, and the goal of reproducing observed correlations, associated to single contexts, from a global probability distribution (see Sec.~\ref{ssec:compatible}).
-In a Bell scenario, however, perfect compatibility is always guaranteed by the space-like separation of measurement events, hence, by the locality condition of special relativity no disturbance is allowed between them.
-Moreover, also imperfect measurements can always be ``dilated'' to projective measurements by Neumark's theorem \cite{Neumark:1940IANa,Holevo:1982,Peres:1993,Neumark:1940IANb,Neumark:1943CRA}.
+We now comment on the relation among Bell nonlocality, contextuality, and imperfect compatibility.
+It is true, as \citet{Barrett:2004SHPB} claimed, that the original KS contextuality and Bell nonlocality are logically independent concepts.
+However, in the probabilistic framework for contextuality, developed precisely after the entire nullification debate, Bell nonlocality can be seen as an special case of contextuality.
+We have a notion of contexts, compatible measurements, and the goal of reproducing observed correlations, associated with single contexts, from a global probability distribution; see Sec.~\ref{ssec:compatible}.
+In a Bell scenario, however, perfect compatibility is always guaranteed by the spacelike separation of measurement events.
+Hence, by the locality condition of special relativity no disturbance is allowed between them.
+Moreover, imperfect measurements can always be ``dilated'' to projective measurements using Neumark's theorem \cite{Neumark:1940IANa,Holevo:1982,Peres:1993,Neumark:1940IANb,Neumark:1943CRA}.